veganpolice/veganpolice.github.io/human-user-guide.md

 ### At GitHub
 - I am a Technical Program Manager working on the Mac Cloud (Actions) project
 - I joined GitHub in 2019 as a novice developer with the original GitHub Insights team, "Gitalytics"
-- Contributor and member of #ski-and-snowboard & #social-impact
+- Find me in #ski-and-snowboard and #social-impact

 ### What are some honest, unfiltered things about you?
 - I _love_ to have fun, laugh and express myself